Enter for a chance to win a $75+ gift card by completing the 2025 RCD Workforce Survey!!

-In academic research, there are professionals across a range of roles who make computing- and data-intensive research happen.
-Research Computing and Data (RCD) professionals enable scholarly research and are widely understood to be integral to advancing science.
+In publicly-funded research and research education, Research Computing and Data (RCD) professionals enable scholarly research and are widely understood to be integral to advancing science.
 Increasingly, these roles are evolving into a distinct profession deserving of elevation and recognition as a highly valued career path.
 The RCD Professionalization* Working Group supports this evolution of thought through a series of targeted initiatives.

 We advocate for the recognition of RCD professionals through developing and disseminating resources, products, and approaches that describe the RCD profession, the workforce, and the complexity of their roles.
 Our vision is to develop and disseminate frameworks and models that can be used by institutional leaders in Human Resources, Information Technology, Research, and Teaching & Learning to advance the RCD profession, support equitable compensation, and grow an RCD professional identity.